 Microsoft has released PowerShell Core, a new version of PowerShell.
 This new version of PowerShell is available on all the major computing platforms including Windows, Linux, and MacOS.
-Well, the latest version of Windows 10, comes out of the box with PowerShell 5.1, and this latest version of PowerShell Core v6.0.
+Windows comes out of the box with PowerShell 5.1, and this latest version of PowerShell Core v6.0.

 PowerShell is a command line shell and scripting language from Microsoft.
 It ships with the Windows operating system, and it first made its appearance in 2006.